Kimweri Mputa Magogo: Reign

+Legacy

 Kimweri Mputa Magogo wanted to emulate his great ancestor Kimweri ye Nyumbai, who had placed his own men as chiefs in all the locations of Shambaai as he chose.
 However, Kimweri ye Nyumbai had been able to do so in part because he was backed up by warriors and in part because he owned the main rain charms.
 Kimweri Mputa Magogo did not have armed men and it was agreed that he did not control the rain.

 The rain charms had been inherited by Kinyashi's sons.

-His title and those of other traditional chiefs was abolished by the government in 1962.
+His title and those of other traditional kings and chiefs was abolished by the government in 1962.
 He left his traditional seat and went to live at Mombo.
 Kimweri Mputa Magogo died on 20 September 2000.